jilljenn/tryalgo/docs/content.rst

 Strings
 ~~~~~~~

 A word x is an `anagram <https://en.wikipedia.org/wiki/Anagram>`_ of a word y, if the letters of x can be permuted to form y.
-In `anagrams <tryalgo/tryalgo.html#module-tryalgo.anagrams>`__ we show how to detect all anagrams in a given list of words.
+In `anagrams <tryalgo/tryalgo.html#module-tryalgo.anagrams>`__ we show how to detect all anagrams among a given list of words.

 The generation of mobile phone which existed before the smart phones had the possibility to type text messages with the keys 2 to 9, using a letter to digit mapping printed on the keys.
 The phone predicted which was the most likely word that the user wants to type using a frequency augmented dictionary of words.
 In `predictive_text <tryalgo/tryalgo.html#module-tryalgo.predictive_text>`__ we show how this can be done efficiently.